pengkun-jiao/pengkun-jiao.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm Pengkun Jiao, a CS PhD student at Fudan Univeristy.
+I am Pengkun Jiao, currently undertaking my doctoral studies at the School of Computer Science, Fudan University.

-Interest areas: Computer vision, Deep Learning, Multi-modal large language model.
+My research interests focused on: Computer Vision, Deep Learning, and Multi-modal Large Language Models.